The Hartle-Hawking-Israel state on stationary black hole spacetimes: Abstract

 \section{Abstract}

-We consider a free quantized Klein-Gordon field in a spacetime $(M, \rg)$ containing a stationary black hole, more precisely a spacetime with a stationary bifurcate Killing horizon in the sense of Kay and Wald.
-We prove the existence of the {\em Hartle-Hawking-Israel} ground state, which is a pure state on the whole spacetime whose restriction to the exterior of the black hole is a thermal state at Hawking temperature $T_{\rm H}$.
+We consider a free massive quantized Klein-Gordon field in a spacetime $(M, \rg)$ containing a stationary bifurcate Killing horizon, i.e. a bifurcate Killing horizon whose Killing vector field is globally time-like in the right wedge $\mathcal{M}^{+}$ associated to the horizon.

+We prove the existence of the {\em Hartle-Hawking-Israel} vacuum state, which is a pure state on the whole spacetime whose restriction to $\cM^{+}$ is a thermal state $\omega_{T_{\rm H}}$ for the time-like Killing field at Hawking temperature $T_{\rm H}=\kappa(2\pi)^{-1}$, where $\kappa$ is the surface gravity of the horizon.

-We show that the HHI state is a Hadamard state and is the unique Hadamard extension of the above thermal state to the whole spacetime.
+We show that the HHI state is a Hadamard state and is the unique Hadamard state which is equal to the double $T_{\rm H}^{-1}$-KMS state in the double wedge $\mathcal{M}^{-}\cup \mathcal{M}^{+}$.
 We construct the HHI state by Wick rotation in Killing time coordinates, using the notion of the \Calderon projector for elliptic boundary value problems.